jlaprade33/target-buses/README.md

 #### 5. Since the data being fetched is fairly simple, I implemented a simple fetch calls to receive them instead of creating a more complex api section in the app.
 I felt this way, I could focus more on the styling and functionality since these are just GET calls.

+## I have deployed this app to a simple review app using AWS Amplify
+- To see the app running live, check it out here: https://dev.dzkt784heniq2.amplifyapp.com/